lei-ucsd/ai-tutor-cse8a-client/README.md

 If you have write permission to the `main` branch of this repository, then _every_ commit you make will lead to an auto-deployment to `gh-pages` via GitHub Actions.

 As such, it is recommended that you keep your work on separate branches and only open pull requests for merging the branches into `main` when the work is ready.

+Note that it may take some time for changes to redeploy.